Yaz1-e/Image-Captioning-Text2Image/README.md

 ## Example
 *Input (Image Captioning):*
 Upload an image of a sunset.
 *Output:*
 Text: "A beautiful sunset over the mountains."
 Audio: Speech output of the caption.

 *Input (Text-to-Image):*
 *Text description:* "A robot playing chess with a human."
 *Output:*
 An image of a robot playing chess with a human.

 ## Known Issues
+Without GPU support, the processing time may significantly increase.
-without using GPU it may take to much time to process Some languages may not be fully supported for speech output.
+Some languages may not be fully supported for speech output.

 ## Performance Tips